IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 # The Court of Birds
 ### Members
 Owl (religion): she.
 Haltingly soft spoken.
-- Identity: Morgana, human Felichian priest
+- Identity: Morgana Saire, human Felichian priest
 	- Actually a Felichian priest manipulated by Gilead.
 Thinks she's destroying Avizallo to gain Felichian converts, actually working for Gilead to find Nexida, lance of Kevar.
 	- Made contact with a strange power when she was a young cleric - currently holds some fragment of Gilead?
 - Heads all religious functions, manages clerical rituals for aquifers
 - Pretending for peace, wants a war with Kevara that Avizallo will lose
+	- Gilead told her there is a treasure within Avizallo (Nexida) that must be claimed for Felichias/Kevara
+	- Also to convert Avizallo to Felichias
 - Corresponds w Vasilev, presents as an ally to her
 - Worked with Leanna to find the lance of Kevar
 	- Was willing to let Leanna kill some nobles - felt that Kevaran nobles were becoming too un-pious
-- Working with Giltstern to destabilize Avizallo
+- Working with Giltstern to destabilize Avizallo (using the kites to leak info?)
+- Trying to destroy the reservoirs to weaken Avizallo, and find Nexida
+	- Contract Giltstern/Felichian missionaries for water > allow Kevaran access to Tensorat's labs

 Gyrfalcon (defense/guard/navy): they.
 Clarion, righteous.
-- Identity: Orin Skymark, half elf
+- Identity: Orin Skymark, half elf.
+Inherited a small seagrass farmstead
+	- hires other local farmers to help tend fields every few weeks
 - Anti-Kevaran, would like to see Avizallo gain more self sufficiency, war hawk

 Raven (intelligence/spymaster): she.
 Reclusive, unknown.